 Execution Steps

-The accredited evaluator's test lab is required to execute the following steps:
+The tester is required to execute the following steps:

 1. Execution of available effective fuzzing tools against the protocols available via interfaces providing IP-based protocols of the Network Product for an amount of time sufficient to be effective.